brimdata/zed/docs/zq/language.md

 the unicode code point at that offset in the string.

-If the `<value>` expression is type bytes, then the `<index>` operand must be coercible to an integer and the result is a unsigned 8-bit integer representing the byte value at that offset in the bytes sequence.
+If the `<value>` expression is type bytes, then the `<index>` operand must be coercible to an integer and the result is an unsigned 8-bit integer representing the byte value at that offset in the bytes sequence.

 ### 6.7 Slices